shawnsaldanha79/e-commerce-fraud-detection-system/README.md

 - **Hyperparameter Optimization:** Used Optuna to tune the best-performing model.
 - **Performance Metrics:** Accuracy, Confusion Matrix, Classification Report.

 ---

+## Results
+- **Model Accuracy:** Among the models evaluated, Random Forest emerged as the most accurate, achieving a performance of 96.51% accuracy.
+XGBoost followed closely with an accuracy of 95.22%, and Decision Tree achieved an accuracy of 94.38%.
+- **Optimized Performance:** Using Optuna for hyperparameter tuning, the Random Forest model was further optimized, improving its accuracy to 97.08%, making it the most reliable model for fraud detection.
+- **Effective Fraud Detection:** The model successfully identifies fraudulent transactions, leveraging various features such as transaction amount, product category, payment method, and customer behavior to flag anomalies.

+---

 ## Dependencies